pgrones/advent-of-code-2023/README.md

 holly jolly x-mas :---)

+We're alternating between Rust and Go after each day~

 ### Running the solutions

 Each solution has two input files ending in either "p" or "j".
 To choose which one to use, simply add its letter as an argument when running the solution.